-The Hall contains a notable collection of art, tapestries and furniture, including 17th century portraits of the Cressett family, (right by Wissing), Prince Rupert, Charles I, Charles II and Henry Frederick, Prince of Wales and 19th century and contemporary works by such artists as Henri-Edmond Cross, Derain, David Roberts, Alex Katz and Howard Hodgkin.
+The Hall contains a notable collection of art, tapestries and furniture, including 17th century portraits of the Cressett family, (Sir Francis Cressett, above by Wissing), Prince Rupert, Charles I, Charles II and Henry Frederick, Prince of Wales and 19th century and contemporary works by such artists as Henri-Edmond Cross, Derain, David Roberts, Alex Katz and Howard Hodgkin.

 The acclaimed series of revivalist Elizabethan murals and ceiling paintings by Adam Dant (winner of the Jerwood Prize) are now included by English Heritage as part of the Grade 1 listing of the Hall.
 Country Life described Dant's work at Upton Cressett as 'bold and daring'.

 The property is also available for filming.
 Productions filmed at Upton Cressett include the BBC's Old Curiosity Shop.
 Elizabethan plays and concerts are performed on the Moat Lawn with the Bosworth Pavilion used for drinks and refreshments.

 Upton Cressett Hall has been a winner of 'Best Hidden Gem' at the Hudson's Heritage Awards, the Oscars of the heritage world (see Press and blog) recognising 'The Nation's Finest Heritage'.
 The two year restoration of Upton Cressett was featured over four pages in Country Life.
 Shropshire Magazine describes Upton Cressett as 'a true Shropshire gem'.